top of page

 It is a systematic refinement of posture, awareness, respiratory mechanics, muscular coordination, and energetic direction.

-Before breath becomes subtle, the body must first become organised enough to support it.
+Before breath becomes subtle, the body must first become organized enough to support it.
 Research Note: Breath and Pelvic Floor Coordination

 Modern anatomy increasingly recognises the close relationship between breathing mechanics and pelvic floor function.